Kenny4297/Learn-C-Plus-Plus-README/README.md

 ## **Lesson Example**
 <img src="./images/lessonPage.png" alt="Screenshot for the lesson page" width="1000"/>

 Each lesson starts with displaying the code for the unit challenge.
-Although this will look foreign, each line of code is explained through out the lesson.
+Although this will look foreign, each line of code is explained throughout the lesson.
 Each lesson contains 10 slides, and gives additional information about each line of code.

 ## **Quiz Example**